openstack-infra/system-config/doc/source/third_party.rst

   2. Your company/organization name or acronym.
 If you don't have a company name please identify this in your email, we will need to find an equivalent.
+(For example, if the system is collaboratively run by the developer community of a StackForge project, there may be no company involved.)

   3. What you are verifying: this could be a product, driver or application.
+(If this is the sole external CI for a specific project, run by that project's community, it's acceptable to use that instead.)

 Requests typically take a week to handle after any issues/questions are resolved.
 Please plan accordingly and be patient.
 Use an ordinary reviewer